lgmorand/aks-workshop/_entries/02-06 challenge6.md

 kubectl get service webapp
 ```

-You should see an output like:
+You should see an output such as:

 ```sh
 NAME     TYPE        CLUSTER-IP    EXTERNAL-IP   PORT(S)   AGE